mmihaylov00/zettahost-frontend-task/README.md

 - Provide a link to a public github repository with a commit history.

 ## Bonus Points
-- The game should be mobile friendly and easily controlled on devices without key.
+- The game should be mobile friendly and easily controlled on devices without keyboard.
 - Website design.
 - Play sounds.